 This year we have seen numerous ransomware and malware attacks.
 Cybersecurity experts have discovered a new malware Xafecopy Trojan, which is designed to steal the user’s money through the smartphone.
 The Russia based cybersecurity firm Kaspersky Lab said in a report that around 40% of the victims of malware has been detected in India, is noticeable.
-It attacks the WAP billing payment method and steals the user’s money through the infected mobile devices without their knowledge.
+It attacks the WAP billing payment method and steals the user’s money through infected mobile devices without their knowledge.

 What is Xafecopy Trojan malware?